Surface Mount Electronics Manufacturing Minor - Curriculum

 Quality Engineering Principles

 This course is designed to introduce the student to techniques required to maintain and improve quality within manufacturing organizations and the service sector through the use of statistical methodologies.
 The course covers concepts of quality, quality managements and assurance, product quality, design of quality control chart, statistical process control, and quality improvement through design by considering concept development and implementation.
 Traditional and modern quality systems will be discussed including the work of such quality gurus like Taguchi, Deming, Juran, and Shewhart.
 (Prerequisites: STAT-145 or STAT-205 or STAT-251 or MATH-251 or equivalent course.)
-Lecture 3 (Fall).
+Lecture 3 (Fall, Spring).